 During our service days, we will dress conservatively as we will be working and learning alongside Guatemalans.
 Your shoulders and knees will need to be covered, so a t-shirt and jeans or capris will be perfect work clothes.
 During our time in Antigua, you may wear your regular spring/summer clothes.
-Please see the packing list hand out for more details.
+Please see the packing list for more details.

 Will I be able to do laundry?

-You should follow the packing list and plan to bring enough clothes to last throughout the adventure.
-Limited laundry services are included once during the week.
+No. You should follow the packing list and plan to bring enough clothes to last throughout the adventure.
+You will need fewer clothes than you think!

 What water will we be drinking?